Nick Rhodes: Side projects

 In 2006 Rhodes and John Taylor collaborated on the compilation album Only After Dark.
-In 2011 Rhodes along with Andrew Wyatt and Mark Ronson remixed Depeche Mode's Personal Jesus for the British electronic band's remix compilation Remixes 2: 81-11.
+In 2011 Rhodes along with Andrew Wyatt and Mark Ronson remixed Depeche Mode's "Personal Jesus" for the British electronic band's remix compilation Remixes 2: 81–11.
 Also in 2011, Rhodes wrote the afterword to the award-winning '80s 7-inch vinyl cover art book Put the Needle on the Record.

-In March 2013, TV Mania made up of Nick Rhodes and ex-Duran Duran guitarist Warren Cuccurullo, released Bored with Prozac and the Internet?.
+In March 2013, TV Mania made up of Rhodes and ex-Duran Duran guitarist Warren Cuccurullo, released Bored with Prozac and the Internet?.
 Throughout the 1990s, Rhodes worked on this side project with Cuccurullo.
-To support the launch of the project, Rhodes had an exhibition of his photography, BEI INCUBI (Beautiful Nightmares) at The Vinyl Factory in Chelsea, London on 7 March 2013.

-In 2021, Rhodes collaborated on the series of Astronomia albums with Wendy Bevan.
+To support the launch of the project, Rhodes had an exhibition of his photography, BEI INCUBI (Beautiful Nightmares) at the Vinyl Factory in Chelsea, London on 7 March 2013.
+In 2021, Rhodes collaborated with Stewart Bevan's daughter Wendy Bevan on the series of Astronomia albums.

+In 2022, Rhodes collaborated with Rob Crow, Roy Mayorga, Aaron Tanner, and more on a cover of the Residents' song, "Mahogany Wood".

 Personal life

-Rhodes met Julie Anne Friedman (heiress to the Iowan Younkers Department Store fortune) at a yacht party while on an American tour in 1982, and married her on 18 August, 1984.
+Rhodes met Julie Anne Friedman at a yacht party while on an American tour in 1982, and married her on 18 August 1984.
 They have one daughter together, Tatjana Lee Orchid (born 23 August 1986).
 After a brief separation and an attempt to reconcile, they filed for divorce in 1992.
 Rhodes has had several long relationships with various women but has not remarried.

-Rhodes, as a former art student, became enamoured with the art world early in his career, making friends with pop-art artist Andy Warhol and The Factory crowd, and attending exhibitions worldwide.
+Rhodes, as a former art student, became enamoured with the art world early in his career, making friends with pop-art artist Andy Warhol and the Factory crowd, and attending exhibitions worldwide.
 At the end of 1984, he released his own book of abstract art photographs called Interference.
 Many of the photos were displayed at an exhibition at the Hamilton Gallery in London.
 He continues to showcase photography on occasion, including in British magazines such as Tatler and also occasionally appears at the Cannes International Film Festival.

 In November 2011, Rhodes received an Honorary Doctorate of Arts degree from the University of Bedfordshire, for his services to the music industry.
 Rhodes appears in Burke's Peerage under his second cousin's entry for the family of Lindley-Highfield of Ballumbie Castle, being related to the Highfield family through his paternal grandmother, Irene Lavinia Bates (née Highfield).

 Rhodes is a long-time vegetarian, occasionally a pescatarian.
-In a 2012 interview at DuranDuran.com he cited Italian, Lebanese and Indian food as his favourites.
-He moved to central London two years after Duran Duran's success and continues to reside there.
+In a 2012 interview for the official Duran Duran website he cited Italian, Lebanese, and Indian food as his favourites.
+He moved to central London two years after Duran Duran found success and continues to reside there.